Micko Krstić

 Micko Krstić-Porečki (Мицко Крстић, c.
-1855 – October 29, 1909), known as Vojvoda Micko, was a Serbian rebel and military leader active in the Poreče region.
+1855 – October 29, 1909), known as Vojvoda Micko, was a Macedonian Serb rebel and military leader active in the Poreče region.

 Origin and early life

 Krstić was born in Latovo, near Makedonski Brod in the Poreče region, at the time part of the Sanjak of Monastir, Ottoman Empire (present-day North Macedonia).
 His family hailed from nearby Trebino.
 His birth year is mostly given as c.
 1855, and scarcely as c.
 1840.
 He espoused a Serb identity.
 His teacher in Latovo was Obradović.

 Serbian–Ottoman War (1876–78) and aftermath

 He volunteered in the Serbian–Ottoman War (1876–78).
 He then participated in the Kumanovo Uprising (January 20 — May 20, 1878).

 After the war, the Serbian military government sent armament and aid to rebels in Kosovo and Macedonia.
 Christian rebel bands were formed all over the region.
 Many of those bands, privately funded and aided by the government, were established in Serbia and crossed into Ottoman territory.
 In that way, Micko Krstić formed a rebel band in 1879 in Niš, with the help of Nikola Rašić and the military government in Vranje.

 Micko's bands received weapons and ammunition in Vranje.
 It crossed the border and came into conflict with Ottomans in around Kriva Palanka, where many of his fighters were killed.
 With only one comrade, Micko went to Poreče and joined the band of Stevan Petrović–Porečanin, established in the same year.